arnicas/interactive-vis-course/Week3/README.md

 ````

 **Homework:** Based on what you know about data binding now, how would you make your `<p>` creation from last week's homework the D3 way?
-Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 enter approach in place of the forEach loop.
+Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 "enter" approach in place of the forEach loop.

 **Homework**: Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, or (EXTRA CREDIT) d3_tabulate_function_sortable.html.
 Sort the data in a reasonable default way for display.
 Style it so it looks good.
-Make the
-header on the page appropriately explain your data table.
+Make the header on the page appropriately explain your data table.
 Add more text to the page to help explicate, identifying your source, etc.

 Examples:

 * Understanding Selections: http://prcweb.co.uk/lab/selection/
 * Mike's article on d3 nested selections: http://bost.ocks.org/mike/nest/